List of Gotham (franchise) characters: Bruce Wayne

-Bruce Wayne (portrayed by David Mazouz; season 1–5) is the orphaned son of Thomas and Martha Wayne, who is under the care of Alfred Pennyworth.
+Bruce Wayne (portrayed by David Mazouz; seasons 1–5) is the orphaned son of Thomas and Martha Wayne, who is under the care of Alfred Pennyworth.
 Traumatised by the murder of his parents, which he witnessed, Bruce has been doing his part to find the identity of his parents' killer, while showing concern of some illegal activities performed by members of his father's company.

 Bruce displays a fervent tendency to train himself as investigator and combatant but is still navigating the remainder of his childhood with Alfred's guidance.

 After he is kidnapped by the Court, Bruce finds himself in a dungeon surrounded by snowy mountains.
 Meeting a Shaman there, Bruce begins his combat training.
 After breaking free from Ra's al Ghul's control, Bruce makes plans to protect Gotham City.

 In the series finale, set 10 years after main events of the fifth season, the adult Bruce goes on to fight crime as the masked vigilante Batman.
 In his first outing under this persona, he apprehends Penguin and Riddler, helps Gordon rescue his daughter by defeating Jeremiah Valeska, and has an emotional exchange with Selina Kyle before silently observing Gordon, Bullock, and Alfred from a distance.